menu

 Beechgrove is a very small town located in the state of Tennessee.
 With a population of 2,107 people and just one neighborhood, Beechgrove is the 221st largest community in Tennessee.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Beechgrove is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Beechgrove is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Beechgrove is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Beechgrove who work in teaching (11.09%), office and administrative support (10.64%), and management occupations (10.20%).

 A relatively large number of people in Beechgrove telecommute to their jobs.
 Overall, about 9.14% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Beechgrove is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Beechgrove does not have a public transit system used by locals to get to and from work.

 In terms of college education, Beechgrove is nearly on par with the US average for all cities of 21.84%: 17.57% of adults 25 and older in Beechgrove have a bachelor's degree or advanced degree.